 - evidence of rent or mortgage in order for your disposable income to be assessed or

 - evidence of current NASS financial support if you are an asylum seeker.

 Payments contribute to study costs.
 They do not meet all the costs.
-If you live within walking distance of college or have a Freedom pass you cannot apply for help with travel.
+If you live within walking distance (within 2 miles) of college or have a Freedom pass you cannot apply for help with travel.
 Asylum seekers who are in receipt of NASS support will be provided with in kind support (bus tickets) and not monetary funds.
-All payments are based on you having a minimum of 85% attendance each month.
+Approved applicants will receive a set allocation distributed throughout the year and based on mode of study full or part time.
+Payments will be towards the cost of travel, books/equipment and online learning costs.
+All payments are based on you having a minimum of 87% attendance to face to face and online learning as well as completion of set work each month.
 Payments are paid into your bank account.